xataio/examples/apps/sample-workers-vite-react/README.md

 xata workers upload
 ```

-Finnaly, build your app and serve from your provider of choice.
+Finally, build your app and serve from your provider of choice.

 ## Xata Workers feedback